paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-But, if we ask for the grapheme, we get back its more human perception as a single character.
+But, if we ask for the grapheme, we get back its more human-friendly perception as a single character.

 ---
 [.background-color: #FFFFFF]